Princess Margarita of Greece and Denmark: Life in Langenburg

 Beginning in the 1930s, Margarita gained a lot of weight, which was of concern to those close to her.
 At the end of the 1950s, however, Gottfried's state of health deteriorated and he died on 11 May 1960, making Prince Kraft, his eldest son, the new head of the house of Hohenlohe.
 Very affected by the demise of her husband, Margarita nevertheless followed the advice of her mother, who recommended her not to withdraw and to take a more active part in social life.
 In 1961, the princess thus attended the wedding of Prince Edward, Duke of Kent, and Katharine Worsley.
 Shortly after, she was present a reception in honor of US President John F. Kennedy at Buckingham Palace.

 In January 1963, a fire broke out in Langenburg Castle.
 There were no casualties but the private apartments of the princess and many of her personal objects were destroyed.
 The damage to the building was considerable and forced Prince Kraft to sell Weikersheim Castle in 1967 to finance the renovation work.
 This did not prevent the Hohenlohe-Langenburgs from receiving Queen Elizabeth II and Prince Philip in their castle during their official trip to West Germany in 1965.

 For Margarita, the 1960s saw the marriages of two of her children.
 In 1965, Prince Kraft married Princess Charlotte von Croÿ.
 Then, in 1969, Prince Georg Andreas married Princess Luise von Schönburg-Waldenburg.
 The engagement of Princess Beatrix to her nephew Maximilian, Margrave of Baden, son of Princess Theodora, on the other hand broke off in 1961 and the princess remained unmarried all her life.
 This event did not prevent Margarita from remaining close to her sister until her death in October 1969.
 Devastated by the loss of her younger sister, who was only one year younger than her, Margarita also lost her mother Alice two months later.

 The Hohenlohe-Langenburg family mausoleum, not far from which is Margarita's tomb.

 Final years

 Margarita's son Albrecht married Maria Hildegard-Fischer in 1976.
 His twin brother, Rupprecht, took his own life in 1978.

-Margarita died on 24 April 1981 at a clinic in Bad Wiessee, Bavaria, six days after her 76th birthday.
+Margarita died on 24 April 1981 at a clinic in Bad Wiessee, Bavaria, from congestive heart failure, just six days after her 76th birthday.
 Attended by her brother the Duke of Edinburgh, her funeral took place in Langenburg, where she was interred beside her husband.